antoniolopesjr/antoniolopesjr/README.md

 - 👋 Hi, I’m @antoniolopesjr
-- 👀 I’m interested in Frontend
+- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning Vue.js and Laravel
+- 🌱 I’m currently working with Vue.js, Ember.js, CSS3 and Javascript.
+Also learning Laravel and Blade (PHP).
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...